DevreeseJorik/G4RCE-Pokemon-Remote-Code-Execution/README.md

 # DP_Remote
 This repository has the goal of allowing code to be sent remotely to all Generation 4 Pokémon games (Pokémon Diamond, Pearl, Platinum, HGSS).
-Currently supports Diamond and Pearl.
+Currently supports Diamond, Pearl and Platinum.
 In order to interpret the data sent from the server as code, an ACE code has to be executed on the target game.

 The repository is still work in progress, consider everything experimental and heavily subject to future changes.

 # Requirements
 - docker
 - docker-compose
-- Generation 4 Pokemon game (`Diamond/Pearl`!)
+- Generation 4 Pokemon game (`Diamond/Pearl/Platinum`!)
 - A supported device to run the game on
    - DS Family (DS, DSi, 3DS)
    - melonDS (not Bizhawk)